friflo/fliox-docs/api/Friflo/Json/Fliox/Hub/Host/FlioxHub/index.md

 **Assembly:** Friflo.Json.Fliox.Hub
 **Assembly Version:** 1.0.0

-A FlioxHub is the single entry point used to handle  requests send by clients \- e.g. a [FlioxClient](../../Client/FlioxClient/index.md) or a web browser.
+A FlioxHub act as a Proxy between a [FlioxClient](../../Client/FlioxClient/index.md) or a web browser and an [EntityDatabase](../EntityDatabase/index.md).

 ```csharp
 [CLSCompliant(true)]